jcalpickard/jcalpickard.github.io/_compost/valuation.md

 "Valuation" vs. "evaluation".

-Evolution/extinction of an earlier, settled regime of values, changing what is publicly valued in society.
-Think talk of "[[degrowth]]" and "post-materialist values"?
+Evolution/extinction of an earlier, settled regime of values, changing what is publicly valued in society?

 Assessment tools?
 Multi-criteria mapping?